 Please Note: Fire code regulations limit the amount of furniture allowed in common spaces, including tables and folding chairs, and at no time can egress to exits be blocked.
 In addition, any paper decorations or signs can only be affixed to bulletin boards, and certain items (including candles and paper lanterns) are prohibited from dormitories.
 Please bring your own thumbtacks.
-See www.mtholyoke.edu/reslife/packing for more details.
-If you have any questions concerning the suitability of your planned decorations, call the director of classes and reunions at the Alumnae Association at 413-538-2652.
+If you have any questions concerning the suitability of your planned decorations, call the associate director of on-campus programs at the Alumnae Association at 413-538-2652.

 Storage Room for Class Materials: Each headquarters dorm will have a locked class storage room to which the reunion chair(s) will be granted access.
 This room is used for storage of reunion materials (reunion booklets, parade costumes, alcohol, supplies, etc.), as well as extra bath towels and bedding for the reunion chair to distribute if classmates inquire.
 All class materials shipped directly to the Alumnae Association, class signs, and/or stakes reserved through the Alumnae Association, and tablecloths will be delivered to the storage room prior to Reunion.
-(For more information on shipping materials, see page 39.) these storage rooms should also be used to store unused alcohol that would otherwise be left unattended in public spaces.
-Please keep in mind there are unerage students and guests on campus.
+(For more information on shipping materials, see page 27.)
+These storage rooms should also be used to store unused alcohol that would otherwise be left unattended in public spaces.
+Please keep in mind there are underage students and guests on campus.